-It used to be that the only people who played games are those who have expensive handheld devices like the GameBoy, or consoles gifted to them by their parents.
-Now, almost everyone who owns a laptop, desktop, smartphone or tablet – from 5-year-olds to my grandma – are playing games.
+It used to be that the only people who play games are those who have expensive handheld devices like the GameBoy, or consoles gifted to them by their parents.
+Now, almost everyone who owns a laptop, desktop, smartphone, or tablet – from 5-year-olds to my grandma – is playing games.

 The social stigma of games have changed for the better, from "you’re just wasting your time, games will make you stupid" to one of the major forms of profitable entertainment.

-You don’t really need to learn how to code in order to create a game like Pokemon, Zelda, Harvest Moon, Flappy Bird, first person shooters, zombie games, and many more game types.
+You don’t need to learn how to code to create a game like Pokemon, Zelda, Harvest Moon, Flappy Bird, first-person shooters, zombie games, and many more game types.

-This is possible because the people behind these game builders have programmed all of the possible game movements.
+This is possible because the people behind these game builders have programmed all of the potential game movements.
 All you have to do then is to choose which pre-set action to use.

 Now, you don’t have to build the environment or characters in your game, bu there are a few things you need to figure out first.

 What is your game all about?
 Who are your characters?
 What are their motivation?